Iowa Is About To Reshape The Presidential Race — Here's What You Need To Know

 Don't see the graphic above?
 Click here.

-Maybe the most important variable is who wins those late-deciders.
+Maybe the most important variable is who wins those late deciders.
 A significant chunk of Iowans decide on their candidate late.
 In 2016 and 2008, a quarter or more of Iowa Democrats chose their candidate within the last week of campaigning.

 Loading...